xandresariasx/Register-the-TopCoW/README.md

 # Register-the-TopCoW
-DOS Batch script to register the brain CT and MRI images from the TopCoW challenge.
+DOS Batch script to register the brain CT and MRI images from the TopCoW challenge (https://topcow24.grand-challenge.org/).

+In this challenge, images are not aligned, then if both images need to be pixel-wise comparable for further combined CT-MRI analysis, then registration is needed.

+CT images are aligned to MRI images as they have better quality.
+Registrations are done using Elastix tool, using the parameters described in "http://37-97-228-132.colo.transip.net/modelzoo/par0035/" for CT and MRI registration.

-Execute RegisterTopCow.bat, in the command prompt you will be asked to input the data folder.
+Execute RegisterTopCow.bat, then in the command prompt you will be asked to input the data folder.

-The script will download the raw data and  tools such Elastix.
+The script will download the raw data and several tools such as Elastix.
+Then each CT image from folder is register to the MRI image with the number.